-I’ve met fellow students in some of my college classes in the past that were very ambitious/ aggressive with their investment strategies.
+I’ve met fellow students in some of my college classes in the past that were very ambitious and aggressive with their investment strategies.
 Usually I approve of this.
 But there’s one investment strategy I wasn’t too crazy about.
 This one investment strategy that I repeatedly heard of caught me off guard.

 What is this investment strategy?